 - WordPress Support Specialist

-I further made some research about which of these WordPress jobs is most available or searched for on these platforms.
+I further researched which of these WordPress jobs is most available or searched for on these platforms.

-In my research, I am using just the above-mentioned WordPress Job titles only because they are the most available from my research but of course, there are more WordPress job titles.
+In my research, I am using only the above-mentioned WordPress Job titles because they are the most available from my research but of course, there are more WordPress job titles.

 The demand for these positions varies by region and industry, with a particularly high concentration in the United States and Europe.